DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/school-placements.md

 ## Where will my placements take place?

-Where you complete your classroom placements will depend on whether you've chosen a primary or secondary teacher training course.
+Where you complete your school placements will depend on whether you've chosen a primary or secondary teacher training course.

 Your training provider will select placement schools for you.
 They will contact you and discuss your situation to help them select a location that you can travel to.